ecomplus/client/README.md

 ```javascript
 EcomIo.getRecommendedProduct('a00000000000000000000000', callback)
 ```

 ### getRelatedProduct(id, callback)
-It is a method to get the related products for a product.
 Returns up to 12 related products, selecting the products that have more categories in common with the reference product

 #### Arguments
 |  Name  | Type |